 Recently Adopted/Issued Accounting Pronouncements - In February 2016, as amended in July 2018 and amended further in December 2018 and March 2019, the Financial Accounting Standards Board (the "FASB") issued guidance which requires lessees to recognize a right-of-use ("ROU") asset and lease liability on the balance sheet for most lease arrangements and expands disclosures about leasing arrangements for both lessees and lessors, among other items.
 The new standard is effective for fiscal years beginning after December 15, 2018, which makes the new standard effective for the Company on July 1, 2019.
 The Company may apply the transition provisions of the new guidance, as amended, either at the beginning of the earliest period presented in the Company's Form 10-K for the fiscal year ending June 30, 2020, which would be July 1, 2018, or on the effective date of adoption, which would be July 1, 2019.
 Among other requirements, the transition provisions require the lessee to recognize an ROU asset and liability for most existing lease arrangements on the date the transition provisions are applied.
 The Company has elected to apply the transition provisions of this new standard on July 1, 2019.
 Therefore, periods prior to the effective date of adoption will continue to be reported consistent with the accounting guidance in effect prior to the change of accounting.
 All of the Company's existing lease arrangements are classified as operating leases, which will continue to be classified as operating under the new guidance.
 Upon adoption of the new standard on July 1, 2019, the Company will record an ROU asset and lease liability in amounts that will be material on its Consolidated Balance Sheet for the Company's lease arrangements.
-The Company will record an ROU asset and lease liability in amounts that will be material on its Consolidated Balance Sheet for the Company's lease arrangements.
-The Company has identified all of its leases and is finalizing the analysis of its incremental borrowing rate in order to quantify th
+The Company has identified all of its leases and is finalizing the analysis of its incremental borrowing rate in order to quantify the amounts to be recorded upon adoption of the new accounting guidance.
+Management does not anticipate that adoption of this new guidance will have a significant impact on the Company's net earnings or cash flows.